 Fire Growth and Damage: The part of a fire scenario (see definition of Fire Scenario) that characterizes the potential for fires involving a particular fire ignition source (see definition of Fire Ignition Source) to ignite secondary combustible fuels, the subsequent spread of fire within and among any secondary combustible fuels, and the potential for fire-induced damage to fire PRA systems and equipment (see definition of Fire PRA Systems and Equipment).

-Fire Hazard: The existence of conditions that involve the necessary elements to initiate and support combustion, including or transient combustible materials, ignition sources (e.g., heat, sparks, open flames), and an oxygen environment.
+Fire Hazard: The existence of conditions that involve the necessary elements to initiate and support combustion, including fixed or transient combustible materials, ignition sources (e.g., heat, sparks, open flames), and an oxygen environment.
 (Reference 7)

 Fire Ignition Source: The part of a fire scenario (see definition of Fire Scenario) that defines the early physical characteristics of the fire itself including factors such as the ignition source, the initially ignited combustible material(s), and the characteristics of the fire involving those initial combustible materials (e.g., heat release rate, location, duration).